 The Scheme operates to a number of core principles:

 They believe that markets are efficient, and therefore a passive approach to investing will deliver better long term results for investors in the long term.
-This means that we invest in index funds or indexed portfolios with a long-term asset allocation strategy attempting to replicate market performance, rather than actively choosing investments to exploit short term fluctuations in financial markets.
+This means that they invest in index funds or indexed portfolios with a long-term asset allocation strategy attempting to replicate market performance, rather than actively choosing investments to exploit short term fluctuations in financial markets.

 Long term views: